filecoin-project/lotus/README.md

 ### Tracker

 All work is tracked via issues.
-An attempt at keeping an up-to-date view on remaining work is in the [lotus github project board](https://github.com/orgs/filecoin-project/projects/8).
+An attempt at keeping an up-to-date view on remaining work towards Mainnet launch can be seen at the [lotus github project board](https://github.com/orgs/filecoin-project/projects/8).
+The issues labeled with `incentives` are there to identify the issues needed for Space Race launch.

 ### Packages